 This is the largest of the tree frogs and can live for 13 years.

 These frogs are so very green but I have also seen them grey and brown.

 I pride myself in being able to find a camouflaged green tree frog in a mass of green foliage.

-Over the years I think I have mastered the technique of spotting them (and photographing them), though there’s all the ones I don’t see and never know I missed but I won’t talk about that.
+Over the years I think I have mastered the technique of spotting them (and photographing them), though there are all the ones I don’t see and never know I missed but I won’t talk about that.

 This is one of the regular crocodiles we see, I have watched him grow up over the last 13 years.